Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 4\. **[Mandatory]** There must be one space at both left and right side of operators, such as '=', '&&', '+', '-', *ternary operator*, etc.

-5\. **[Mandatory]** Each time a new block or block-like construct is opened, the indent increases by four spaces.
+5\. **[Mandatory]** Each time a new block or block-like construct is opened, **the indent increases by four spaces**.
 When the block ends, the indent returns to the previous indent level.
 Tab characters are not used for indentation.
 > <font color="#977C00">Note: </font>To prevent tab characters from being used for indentation, you must configure your IDE.
 For example, "Use tab character" should be unchecked in IDEA, "insert spaces for tabs" should be checked in Eclipse.
 > <font color="#019858">Positive example: </font>
 ```java